 Like all great successful plans, you need to know the steps by heart.
 If you’re charging head-on without even knowing what to do, you’re more likely to lose the client, and we don’t want that.

-What you want to do is to plot the steps and learn it, not just in your mind, but engrave it in your whole being.
+What you want to do is to plot the steps and learn them, not just in your mind, but engrave it in your whole being.

 Having a working procedure that you’ll use every time you meet with a client or start a negotiation removes the fear of failure and instead, gives you a sense of security mostly because you know you won’t get lost in your conversation.